 A lacquered and stained furniture is for the ones who would like a harder finish then what an oiled surface can offer.
 The lacquer makes the surface more durable and easier to clean.
 Although avoid using airtight materials on the surface because it can create condense between the tabletop and the material.
 Lacquered and stained furniture should also be treated with furniture polish regularly to protect its surface while increasing its gloss and glow.

 Properly treated your wood furniture will last a lifetime.
 Hans K’s oiled wood is a natural material which changes depending on use, placing, maintenance and wetness.
-We therefore recommend you using Leather Masters wax oil straight after unpacking.
+We therefore recommend you using a wax oil from a well known supplier straight after unpacking.
 After this procedure then oil the surface regularly (2-4 times/per).
 This will result in a natural and durable surface that will effectively withstand spilling, fluid spots and dirt.
 Wax oil can be found in your furniture store.
 Be careful to follow the instructions.

 Some smear on your oiled furniture, such as red wine?
 This is what you do: